 Today’s word is love.
-A lot of conflict happens because people have different definitions to this simple word.
+A lot of conflicts happen because people have different definitions to this simple word.
 Most of the time, I think those definitions are wrong.
 So what is love?
 After all the poetry, music, books and movies on the subject, you’d think we’d have this one down by now.
-Here’s some ideas of what I think love is.
+Here are some ideas of what I think love is.

 Love is like my garden.
-When I look at it, spend time out there, I have a number of feelings and behaviors.
-I admire it, I praise it, I share peaceful moments with it.
+When I look at it and spend time out there, I have a number of feelings and behaviors.
+I admire it, I praise it, and I share peaceful moments with it.
 Those satisfying feelings are not love.
 Love is not a feeling.
 So if it’s not a feeling, what is it?

 To know what love is, let’s first turn to what it’s not.
 In my consulting room, one of the most common definitions of love is admiration.
 When people fall in love, they form a mutual admiration club.
 That’s not love.
 Neither is the lust they feel.
 Falling in love should be called falling in lust.
 You only lust for people you want to have sex with, so it’s about sex, not love.
 Falling in love happens to us.
 True love is a choice.

 Love isn’t that warm, mushy feeling you have with loved ones.
 It’s not any feeling at all.
 The feelings we have with those we love are the results of love.
 Some results of love aren’t good feelings at all.
 It’s not unusual for love to produce unwanted feelings.
 Now I’m not talking about jealousy or hatred.
 Those don’t come from love.
 I’m talking about unwanted feelings like grief because we loved so well.